6alaile/wBalaile/README.md

 ### 📫 How to reach me;
   - @wilby_mj on twitter & instagram
-  - send me an email
+  - send me an email wbalaile@kiganjani.co.tz
   <br>